 In order to successfully complete this course, you must practice counseling for the designated number of hours.
 At least 40% of hours must be direct, face to face, contact with clients/students in your setting.
 So, for students enrolled in 300 hours of internship, you must accrue at least 120 direct contact hours.
 For students enrolled in 600 hours of internship, you must accrue at least 240 hours of internship.
-Please consult your Memorandum of Agreement for start and end dates for your internship site.
+The Memorandum of Agreement with your internship site begins January 9, 2023 and continues until April 24, 2023.
 You are expected to be present and actively working at your site through the entirety of the agreement, even if you have already completed the required hours.
 Students will participate in a variety of activities including initial/comprehensive assessment and prepare written conceptualizations of their work (case presentations).
 Group counseling experience is required as part of the internship.
 If groups are not already established at the site, students must develop and facilitate a group in concert with their site supervisor.
 KPI#3, KPI#4, KPI#5; KPI#6; KPI#7